kimar/KIImagePager/README.md

 ## KIImagePager

-### Now going v1.0.0!
+### v1.1.0
-***Please be aware that this Update breaks some of the existing APIs, please check KIImagePagerDatasource before updating to the current Version!***
+***Please be aware that v1.0.0 broke some of the existing APIs, please check KIImagePagerDatasource before updating to the current Version!***

 ---